+Pre-requisites None

-Pre-requisites None Compulsory/Optional Compulsory
+Compulsory/Optional Compulsory

+Course Content

 The student will conduct sufficient amount of laboratory / fieldwork on a chosen research topic under the guidance provided by an assigned supervisor/s, make a presentation of research findings at a Department/ University/ National/ International conference, and write a complete report.

+Recommended Texts

-- Backwell, J, Martin, J. (2011).
-A scientific Approach to Scientific Writing, Springer - Guidelines provided by the Department of Zoology.
+urtin, J. (2011).
+A scientific Approach to Scientific Writing, Springer rided by the Department of Zoology.